benjaminhuanghuang/angular-study/ng-Internal/Do Not use method in template.md

+Calling function in Angular templates may cause `serious performance issues`.

+The function Angular template is executed every time Angular change detection runs(E.g. mouse is moved over the div).
+And that can be many times!

+Furthermore, change detection can be triggered outside of the component.

+## Case 1
-# Why you should never use function calls in Angular template expressions
+Why you should never use function calls in Angular template expressions https://medium.com/showpad-engineering/why-you-should-never-use-function-calls-in-angular-template-expressions-e1a50f9c0496
-https://medium.com/showpad-engineering/why-you-should-never-use-function-calls-in-angular-template-expressions-e1a50f9c0496

-While function calls in Angular templates are super convenient and technically valid, they may cause `serious performance issues`.

-## The problem
 ```ts
 @Component({
   template: `